TORONTO, Jan. 12 /CNW/ -

 What: CNIB is turning the page on inequality.
 John M. Rafferty, CNIB

-President and CEO, will address a human rights issue affecting the
+President and CEO, will address a human rights issue affecting

-right to read of over 800,000 blind and partially sighted
+the right to read of over 800,000 blind and partially sighted

-The CNIB Library, Canada's largest provider of alternative format
+The CNIB Library, Canada's largest provider of alternative

-materials, has been providing accessible library services for over
+format materials, has been providing accessible library

 - Interview opportunities with CNIB clients - Hear from clients about